 The catheter can sometimes get clogged.
 Roll the catheter in between your fingers.
 That may dislodge any material that is blocking the flow of the drainage.

-If these steps fail or if the bottle has lost its vacuum, repeat the drainage procedure with a new drainage kit and bottle.
+If these steps dont work, or if the bottle has lost its vacuum, repeat the drainage procedure with a new drainage kit and bottle.

-If you still have no fluid draining, it is possible that you do not have not enough fluid in your chest.
-You will likely be able to feel when fluid is in your chest.
+If fluid is still not draining, you may not have not enough fluid in your chest.
+You will probably be able to feel when fluid is in your chest.
 It is possible that over time, the amount of fluid will decrease.
 If it does, you will not need to drain as often as you did when the catheter was first put in.
-Regardless of the reason, call your doctor.
+Call your doctor if fluid is not draining.